Asymptotics of Redistricting the $n\times n$ Grid: Most Redistricting Plans Are Not Compact.

 \end{proof}

-\section{Most Redistricting Plans Are Not Compact}
+\section{Most Redistricting Plans Are Not Compact.}

-In order to measure the compactness of a redistricting plan, we will use the cut score introduced above.
+In order to measure the compactness of a redistricting plan, we will use the cut score defined in Section \ref{introduction}.
 We note that a similar result holds if you instead frame your compactness bound in terms of an isoperimetric constraint.
-Trivially, for a graph $G$ with $|E(G)|$ edges and a partition $P$ of $G$ into $k$ districts, $k-1\le \cut(P)\le |E(G)|$.
-In the case of partitioning $G_n$ into $n$ districts of equal size, this says that $n-1\le \cut(P)\le 2n(n-1)$ for all $P\in \cP_n$.
-The lower bound is probably closer to $n^{3/2}$, as the most compact plan should be where each $n$-omino is a $\sqrt{n}\times\sqrt{n}$ square.
-The upper bound is actually $n(n-1)$; the plans with the highest cut scores are when each district is a tree.
-See Figure \ref{fig:cut scores}.

-We show below that the only districting plans that take up a significant fraction of $\cP_n$ are non-compact.
-Not only that, they are as \emph{least} compact as possible, with cut scores on the order of $n^2$.
-Thus, a ``typical" redistricting plan is not compact.
+We first observe that there are tight bounds on the cut score of a plan $P\in \cP_n$. \begin{lemma} For all $P\in \cP_n$, we have that $2n^{3/2}-2n\le \cut(P)\le n(n-1)$. \end{lemma}

+\begin{proof} The upper bound comes from the observation that the plans with the highest cut scores are when the dual graph of each district is a tree.
+For the lower bound, let $P_i$ denote the $i$th district in plan $P$, and let $|\partial P_i|$ denote the length of the perimeter of $P_i$.
+Since and $|\partial P_i|\ge 2\lceil 2\sqrt{n}\rceil$ by \cite{extremal_stats_polyominoes}, we have $\cut(P) \ge 2n^{3/2}-2n$.
+This lower bound is achieved by the plan where each $n$-omino is a $\sqrt{n}\times\sqrt{n}$ square.
+See Figure \ref{fig:cut scores}. \end{proof}

+We show below that a typical redistricting plan is non-compact.
+More precisely, a typical redistricting plan has a cut score on the order of $n^2$, i.e., a constant fraction of the highest cut score possible according to Lemma \ref{lemma: cut score bounds}.
+For $\varepsilon>0$, let $\cC_n(\varepsilon)\subseteq \cP_n$ denote the subset of partitions $P$ such that $\cut(P)\le \varepsilon n^2$.